guillermo-podesta/playwright-test/README.md

 | **Severity** | High |

 ### Description
-Once the user is logged in with the username `problem_user` and password `secret_sauce`, they are redirected to the Inventory page.
+Once the user is logged in, he/she is redirected to the Inventory page.
 When trying to apply any available filter option from the dropdown, none of them perform any action.

 ### Steps to Reproduce
 1. Navigate to the login page